 To know the distribution of Javan langur population outside the conservation areas in Kuningan District, we collected information from villages that have forest areas, then proved the information on field.
 The study results showed that Javan langur population, based on information collected from local community, was distributed in 34 forest villages, while based on direct field survey they were distributed in 31 villages.
 The study suggested that the Javan langur population in Kuningan District still survived outside the conservation areas.
 Although there were 3 locations where Javan langur groups were not encountered during direct field observations, we still assume that the Javan langur groups were there at those locations.
-This is because based on re-interviews with some members of the local community, they have encountered at the three locations at the time of the survey, we assumed that the population density in those areas was very low, so the probability to be encountered was small.
+This is because based on re-interviews with some members of the local community, they have encountered Javan langur groups at the three locations.
+Regarding the absence of Javan langur groups that were not encountered at the three locations at the time of the survey, we assumed that the population density in those areas was very low, so the probability to be encountered was small.

-The locations of the Javan langur distribution were interconnected one to another by forest cover and those were located within two blocks of forest, i.e. the Bukit Pembarisan forest block and the Gunung Subang forest block (Figure 1).
+The locations of the Javan langur distribution were interconnected one to another by forest cover and those were located within two blocks of forest, i.e. the Bukit Pembarisan forest block and the Gunung Subang forest block (Fig. 1).
 On the contrary, the forest areas that is not used by Javan langur population is isolated from those forest blocks.
 This result indicate that the connection among habitat is needed by the population.
 The interconnectedness allowed the Javan langur groups to move from one location to another.
-Bukit Pembarisan forest block is located in the southern part of Kuningan District, stretching from the northeast to the southwest), bordering the Central Java Province (Figure 1).
+Bukit Pembarisan forest block is located in the southern part of Kuningan District, stretching from west to east.
+Gunung Subang forest block is located in the eastern part of the Kuningan District (extending from the northeast to the southwest), bordering the Central Java Province (Fig. 1).
 Given this part of the Central Java Province is also a forest, and then the Javan langur distribution also included the western part of the province.
 Therefore, both forest blocks are the important areas for the Javan langur population outside the conservation areas.